Adobe – Clay – Cob – Barro – Sustainable Building

 Circular Economy : An industrial economy that is, by design or intention, restorative and in which material flows are of two types, biological nutrients, designed to reenter the biosphere safely, and technical nutrients, which are designed to reenter the industrial process of production after usage.

 The 3 terms are slightly describing the same concept.
-As Cradle to Cradle is specifically mono-company, Circular Economy involves a set of partners related by financial interests contributing to a Cradle to Cradle finality.
+As Cradle to Cradle is specifically mono-company, Circular Economy involves a set of partners related by financial interests contributing to a recycling finality.
 Difference between Cradle to Cradle and Circular Economy

 Closed Loop encompasses the capacity of energy saving since, in thermodynamic, a closed system is conserving energy.

-In opposition to the model Cradle to Grave (animal like) the model Cradle to Cradle intends to propose a solution to make the industrial process (driven by neurotic consumption) more sustainable.
+In opposition to the model Cradle to Grave (animal like) the model Cradle to Cradle intends to propose a solution to make the industrial process (driven by neurotic consumption) the only sustainable one.

 Permaculture uses natural (biological) closed loop processes to save energy and optimize farm production.
 Read more about the link between Permaculture and Cradle to Cradle.
 Biological Closed loops are highly efficient in harvesting and storing sun energy.
 Over time they produce excess which requires maintenance.
 This maintenance is paid off by biomass overproduction (carbohydrate energy which will be used somewhere else).
 In case of technical Closed loop; time produce degradation, maintenance is then resource intensive and has a negative balance in term of incoming and outgoing flows of material (e.g. equipment replacement), unless built on site with on site materials.